-This paper summarizes my work in a class on qualitative research methods.
+Through my HCDE coursework, I had the chance to develop my qualitative research skills through a study of hobbyist cooks.
 This class really piqued my interest in qualitative methods, and I enjoyed all steps of the process, from conducting interviews and observations, to qualitatively coding findings, to reading existing research and composing a final report.

 Conducting interviews and qualitatively coding the results is exciting to me for several reasons.
 Firstly, I must set aside my own biases in order to ask the right questions and see patterns in the results.
 The more that I am able to tune out my preconceptions, the more I learn from the interviewee.
 This has taught me to recognize where my prejudices lie and to push beyond them.
 Secondly, I see capturing someone's story as a privilege.
 I love to learn how interviewees see the world, and I always come away from an interview with a new perspective.

 I spent both summer 2015 and summer 2016 as an intern at Motorola Solutions, based in Seattle.
-Through this experience, I built on my previous knowledge of Android development.
+Through this experience, I built on my previous knowledge of software development in industry.
 This project was especially interesting, as I worked on an Android client of a large and complex communication platform.
 I also had the opportunity to develop an Android Wear module to work with the Android mobile app.

 This paper was the product of an Honors class on the politics of public space.
-Our group of three explored the extent to which Capitol Hill served as a safe space for Seattle the LGBT+ community using interviews, observational studies, and theory.
+I worked with two other students to explore the extent to which Capitol Hill served as a safe space for Seattle the LGBT+ community using interviews, observational studies, and theory.
 This project was especially exciting for me, as I learned how to talk about the issues facing the LGBT+ community in an educated way and had a chance to share stories from the LGBT+ community embedded in the greater context of social movements.

 My role in the research was primarily conducting interviews with community members, along with reviewing existing research.
-While we all discussed our findings, this paper represents my own analysis of the findings.
+While our data collection was a team effort, this paper represents my own analysis of the findings.

 This paper was the culmination of a quarter of work involving interviews, field observations, and a survey, as well as a grounding in other research work.
-Through this assignment, I learned about various qualitative methods of research, as well as how to qualitatively code findings and communicate the results.
+Through this assignment, I learned about various qualitative methods of research, as well as how to qualitatively code findings and communicate the results in the context of understanding how and why entrepreneurs set up their businesses in a coworking environment.
 The subject of this study was Startup Hall, a local startup incubator where startups can rent desk space.